yuanchaohu/pymattersim/docs/neighbors.md

 Nnearests(readdump.snapshots, N=12, ppp=[1,1,1], fnfile='neighborlist.dat')
 ```

-### cutoffneighbors
+### 2. cutoffneighbors

 `neighbors.calculate_neighbors.cutoffneighbors` gets the nearest neighbors around a particle by setting a global cutoff distance `r_cut`.
-Usually, the cutoff distance can be determined as the position of the first deep valley in total pair correlation function.
+Usually, the cutoff distance can be determined as the position of the first deep well in total pair correlation function.

 #### Input Arguments